Twelve Core Challenges and Fifty Rapid Responses

 Response

 Because constitutional status is resolved through consent and structure rather than victory, there is no winning side to commemorate.
-Civic observances are governed through the Federal Protocol Charter and Civic Observance framework, ensuring neutrality and non-dominance.
-Participation is voluntary, and no community is expected to celebrate another’s political narrative.
+Civic observances are governed through the Federal Protocol Charter and Civic Observance framework, supporting neutrality and non-dominance.

 39. Both sides distrust each other.
 How does this system survive political change and prevent sectarian backlash?